-The school follows its detailed Safer Recruitment Policy to ensure that all those working in the school in 'regulated activity', in either a paid or unpaid capacity, those not in regulated Safeguarding and Child Protection Policy - v6.2 - 08/02/2024 Page | 68 activity and visitors to the school are suitable to do so as far as can be reasonably ascertained.
+The school follows its detailed Safer Recruitment Policy to ensure that all those working in the school in 'regulated activity', in either a paid or unpaid capacity, those not in regulated activity and visitors to the school are suitable to do so as far as can be reasonably ascertained.
 For full details of the school's procedures, please refer to the above policy.
 The full legal definition of regulated activity is set out in Schedule 4 of the Safeguarding Vulnerable Groups Act 2006 as amended by the Protection of Freedoms Act 2012.
 HM Government has produced a 'Factual note on regulated activity in relation to children: scope'.